USEPA/SSN2/inst/joss/paper.md

 Streams provide vital aquatic services that sustain wildlife, provide drinking and irrigation water, and support recreational and cultural activities.
 Data are often collected at various locations on a stream network and used to characterize spatial patterns in stream phenomena.
 For example, a manager may need to know how the amount of a hazardous chemical changes throughout a stream network to inform mitigation efforts.
 Comprehensive formulations of spatial stream network (SSN) models are provided by @ver2010moving, @peterson2010mixed, and @ver2014ssn.
 The `SSN2` **R** package is designed to help users fit SSN models to their stream network data.

 SSN models use a spatial statistical modeling framework [e.g., @cressie1993statistics] to describe unique and complex dependencies on a stream network resulting from a branching network structure, directional water flow, and differences in flow volume.
-These SSN models relate a continuous or discrete response variable to one or more explanatory variables, a spatially independent random error term (i.e., nugget), and up to three spatially dependent random error terms: tail-up random errors, tail-down random errors, and Euclidean random errors.
+These SSN models relate a continuous or discrete response variable to one or more explanatory variables, a spatially independent random error term, and up to three spatially dependent random error terms: tail-up random errors, tail-down random errors, and Euclidean random errors.
 Tail-up random errors restrict spatial dependence to flow-connected sites (i.e., water flows from an upstream to a downstream site) and incorporate spatial weights through an additive function to describe the branching network between sites.
 Tail-down random errors describe spatial dependence between both flow-connected and flow-unconnected sites (i.e., sites that share a common downstream junction but not flow), but spatial weights are not required.
 Euclidean random errors describe spatial dependence between sites based on straight-line distance and are governed by factors not confined to the stream network, such as regional geology.
-The variances and the length-scales of spatial dependence in the tail-up, tail-down, and Euclidean random errors are controlled by separate variance (i.e., partial sill) and range parameters, respectively.
+The variances and the length-scales of spatial dependence in the tail-up, tail-down, and Euclidean random errors are controlled by separate variance (i.e., partial sill) and range parameters, respectively, while the spatially independent variance (i.e., nugget) is controlled by another separate variance parameter.
 In this paper, we show how to use the `SSN2` **R** package to fit SSN models, inspect SSN models, and use SSN models to make predictions at unobserved locations on a stream network.

 # Package Overview